jezze/berk/README.md

 By default, berk will run all jobs in parallell and asynchronously.
 There are flags to exec that changes this behaviour:

-    -n: No forking.
-Basically jobs will not fork and instead run sequentially and berk will exit when all jobs are done.
+    -n: Jobs will not fork and instead run sequentially and berk will exit when all jobs are done.
-    -s: Sequential.
-Only when one remote is done will the next start.
-Berk will exit before finishing.
-    -w: Wait.
-Only used with -s.
-Berk will wait for everything to finish before exiting.
+    -w: Berk will wait for everything to finish before exiting.

 If you want to wait for a job to finish you can run: